-Black Friday is certainly a good way to work off those turkey day calories, but it can be brutal – both for a T1D and non-T1Ds.
-Factors such as heavy crowds, physical exertion and stress are all important to consider when diving into your shopping day, so here are some ways to survive Black Friday with Type 1 diabetes.
+Black Friday is certainly a good way to work off those turkey day calories, but it can be brutal—both for a person with type 1 diabetes (T1D) and non-T1Ds.
+Factors such as heavy crowds, physical exertion and stress are all important to consider when diving into your shopping day, so here are some ways to survive Black Friday with type 1 diabetes.

 Early to rise

 Participating Black Friday stores open around 6 a.m., and many shoppers get there far in advance to be among the first to enter.
 It is important to anticipate odd blood sugar behaviors if waking up earlier than your body is used to.
 Take the necessary time to eat, plan and take your insulin doses for the day or double-check background basal rates on your insulin pump, change continuous glucose monitor (CGM) sensors and/or insulin pump sites and test blood sugar levels as needed so that you are feeling steady before heading out.

 Be sure to eat a good breakfast before leaving the house—or plan to go out for breakfast shortly after hitting the first store!
 Not just for the sake of steady blood sugar levels, but to sustain energy throughout the day.
 It is a good idea to get a healthy balance of protein and carbs to do just that.
 Some examples would be:

 - Eggs, bacon and whole grain or gluten free toast

 - Oatmeal with nuts, nut butter and/or organic granola

 - Greek yogurt and fruit and/or nuts